Prakhar-Agarwal-byte/RemindMeThere/README.md

 # Demo Video

-Please click on video below to watch demo on Youtube (Github currently does not support adding video in Readme)
+Please click on the video below to watch demo on Youtube (Github currently does not support adding video in Readme)

 [![Watch the video](https://github.com/Prakhar-Agarwal-byte/RemindMeThere/blob/master/raw/5.png)](https://www.youtube.com/watch?v=VXVat7tJf8w&ab_channel=PrakharAgarwal)

 # Note

-The app works perfectly fine for Android devices upto Android 9.
+The app works perfectly fine for Android devices up to Android 9.

 Made with love:heart: by Prakhar Agarwal